Get your calendar ready: On Saturday, May 11th, I’ll be slinging wares at The Hive Market at Trolley Square.

 Find out more...

-Part one of an eight part series.
-Now with a hand-stitched binding!
+Part one of a seven part series.
+Featuring a hand-stitched binding.

-The first of an eight part series is here!
 This 35-page zine includes everything you need to know about opening or balancing your muladhara (root) chakra.
 A place for notes is available at the end, with more resources listed if you want to deepen your chakra practice.
+Written and designed by Brinley Froelich, featuring back cover artwork by Kelli Tompkins.

 This is a limited edition, and includes a free downloadable PDF.